qfulsher/ripplesgame/README.md

 ## Running

-1. Run `npm start` to start the development server.
+1. Run `npm run dev` to start the development server.
-2. Open `http://localhost:3000` in your browser.
+2. Open `http://localhost:8080` in your browser.